 Permanent options are set in the firmware setup utility's main options pages.
 There are several ways to access these screens:

 Some computers have a "fast start" or similar option that can make it difficult or impossible to access the setup utility via boot-time function keys.
 Disabling this fast start feature may enable the ability to enter the setup utility via a keypress—but of course this poses a chicken-and-egg conundrum.
 The workaround is to use another method of entering this utility for the first time.

 Once you're in the setup utility, you should search for your CSM options.
 Note that there is no standardization of names for these options; they may be called "CSM," "legacy support," or other things.
 Figure 3 shows a typical example.
 You should experiment with these options, as well as those around them; sometimes options appear and disappear as others are adjusted, so you may need to change several options to find the combination you need.
+For instance, on one computer I own, the CSM option appears only after Secure Boot is disabled.
 Note that Macs have no such firmware setup screens.

 Most EFI-based computers provide a built-in boot manager.
 From a user interface point of view, these tools are typically expansions of the device-selection menus of BIOSes.
 You can typically access this menu by pressing Esc, F8, F10, or some other function key soon after you power on the computer.
 As with entering the firmware setup utility, there is no standardization from one computer to another.

 The same fast-start option that can complicate access to the setup utility can make it difficult or impossible to use the computer's built-in boot manager.
 Worse, some EFIs provide such a basic boot manager that it's useless—it presents no more options than a BIOS's device selection screen, omitting the true EFI boot loader variables from the list.